ulfalizer/Kconfiglib/README.rst

 <https://github.com/torvalds/linux/blob/master/Documentation/kbuild/kconfig-macro-language.rst>`__.
 For backwards compatibility, environment variables can be referenced both as ``$(FOO)`` (the new syntax) and as ``$FOO`` (the old syntax).
-The old syntax is deprecated, but will probably be supported for a long time, as its needed to stay compatible with older Linux kernels.
+The old syntax is deprecated, but will probably be supported for a long time, as it's needed to stay compatible with older Linux kernels.
 The major version will be increased if support is ever dropped.
 Using the old syntax with an undefined environment variable keeps the string as is.